sergeykomlach/AdvancedBiometricPromptCompat/biometric-custom-behavior/README.md

 recent templates with a small top-k aggregation, similar to lightweight KNN matching, instead of trusting a single best sample.

+Built-in prompt capture is session-bound and time-limited.
+It uses an in-process nonce, accepts one submission, rejects exact recent payload replay, and invalidates the capture after obscured or cancelled input.
+Strict built-in capture also applies the existing accessibility/screen protection policy to the complete overlay.
+These controls improve capture integrity but are not a neural human-presence detector and do not protect against a compromised or rooted process.

 Enrollment and authentication reject low-quality samples before matching: typing phrases must be long enough and have useful timing variation, while signature samples must contain enough points, path length, and visible shape